Rachel Chavkin

 Rachel Chavkin (/tʃæˈv.kɪn/; born July 20, 1980) is an American stage director best known for directing the musicals Natasha, Pierre, & The Great Comet of 1812 and Hadestown, receiving nominations for a Tony Award for Best Direction of a Musical for both and winning for Hadestown in 2019.

 Early life and education

 Chavkin was born in Washington, D.C., where her parents were civil rights lawyers.
 She was raised in the Washington suburb of Silver Spring, Maryland.
+Chavkin attended Stagedoor Manor summer camp.

 She is a non-practicing Jew.

 She has a BFA from New York University and an MFA from Columbia University.

 Career

 Chavkin currently holds the position of Artistic Director at The TEAM, and has worked to direct and produce many pieces for The TEAM, including award-winning and internationally touring plays, such as Roosevelvis, Mission Drift, and Architecting.

 She directed Three Pianos which ran off-off-Broadway at the Ontological-Hysteric Theater in March 2010 and then at the New York Theatre Workshop in December 2010 to January 2011.
 She won the 2010 Obie Award, Obie Special Citation for Three Pianos.